osmlab/name-suggestion-index/CONTRIBUTING.md

 ### :thinking: &nbsp; Resolve warnings

-Warnings mean that you need to edit `config/canonical.json`.
+Warnings mean that you need to edit files under `brands/*`.
 The warning output gives a clue about how to fix or suppress the warning.
 If you aren't sure, just ask on GitHub!